llm-edge/hal-9100/README.md

 - **OpenAI Compatibility**: Love OpenAI's API?
 We play nice with that too.
 - **Simplicity**: Easy setup, no steep learning curve.
 - **Non-woke style**: Get rid of OpenAI Woke/Brainwashed/PC models.
+- **Unleashed code interpreter**: OpenAI Code interpreter is not allowed to do other things than processing data (e.g. cannot do web scrapping, etc.).
+This one is unleashed.

 ## What's Cooking? – Latest News